 Associated natural gas is a by-product of the oil extraction process and is generally treated as "waste gas" as opposed to an economic resource.
 In order to dispose of waste gas it is often burned on reaching the surface with a process called "flaring".
 In recent years, more countries have taken the position that the waste gas may have economic value and that the flaring of waste gas poses environmental and health risks as flaring mainly emits carbon dioxide and carbon monoxide along with a variety of other air pollutants, toxic heavy metals and black carbon soot.
 Certain countries have regulated the flaring of waste gases and require companies to obtain permits in order to do so.
-Similarly, the Corporation's field development plan for Hawler includes limitations on flaring.
+By directive dated July 11, 2021, the Ministry of Natural Resources has required that oil companies operating in the Kurdistan Region take action to cease flaring except where dispensation has been provided.
+The Corporation's field development plan for Hawler also includes limitations on flaring.